 On a similar note, quick and fast connectivity is always going to be on a consumer’s tick list.
 The hearing aid users of today are tech-savvy and want their devices to match their active lifestyles and connectivity needs.
 Everyone and everything is connected and accessible at the touch of a button and, in most cases, directly and seamlessly.

 Electronic devices are constantly getting faster, better, more efficient.
-As well as living in a world when passive content consumption is the norm - consumers like managing their life via Bluetooth technology.
-This is sure to pave the way for Bluetooth advancement, as well as a huge boom in the accessory and consumable market for 2021 and onwards.
+As well as living in a world where passive content consumption is the norm - consumers like managing their life via Bluetooth technology.
+This is sure to pave the way for Bluetooth advancement, as well as a huge boom in the accessory and consumable market for 2022 and onwards.

 The legacy of Bluetooth hearing aid technology has been evolving for years and has revolutionised the way people with hearing loss experience everyday life.
 In years to come, it will continue to empower this community even more and promote a new way of interacting with more assistive hearing features, enhanced sound quality, low-energy consumption, the pairing of voice-assistant accessories and uber-fast multi-stream connectivity.

 Our attitude towards the environment is shifting.
 It is a positive leap in the right direction, as we become more sensitive to the environment each year.
 We are reacting to world problems such as climate change and extinction rebellion and making more conscious decisions.
-The increased news exposure on this topic has promoted the thought process of changing the way we dispose of certain products.
+The increased news exposure on this topic, like the COP 26 UN Climate Change Conference, has promoted the thought process of changing the way we dispose of certain products.

 There has been a definitive shift in the way we want to live our lives, as we take stock and look at more rechargeability options.
 A future that is eco-smart and thoughtful, with fewer batteries going into our landfills.
 In a world where convenience is key, we don’t think the consumer attraction for this will change as portable recharging pods continue to become smaller providing nifty on-the-go charging.